Environmental Education

 The park’s founders believed the park should serve as a land trust for Valle Crucis, preserving green space and protecting our community’s precious natural resources.
 Today, we also seek to cultivate a new generation of environmental stewards by providing active and passive environmental education opportunities for visitors of all ages.

-Self-Guided Tree Walk
+Self-Guided Talking Tree Trail

 Explore on Your Own